 Meat eater (Y) or non-eater (N)?
 1 no, 9 yes

 Shop online (Y)/in-store (N)?
 2 no, 8 neutral

 The only note that I would like to leave here at the end of my data analysis is that on some photographs it is quite interesting to try and read the body language.
-Perhaps, what stands out the most is that there are a few participants that are more engrossed by their smartphones than the activity itself.
+Perhaps, what stands out the most is that there are a few participants who seem to be more engrossed by their smartphones than the activity itself.

-Although, the questions were not composed in a way that would lead us to a clear conclusion, it definitely highlighted the fact that If you want a concrete answer to something in your research then you have to structure the questions well.
-However, it can be useful to go broader (do a trial run) in order to find out what is missing in the questionnaire.
+Although, the questions were not composed in a way that would lead us to a clear conclusion, it definitely highlights the fact that If you want a concrete answer to something in your research then you have to structure the questions well.
+However, this strategy can be useful - essentially going broader (doing a trial run) helps us to find out what is missing in the questionnaire.
 This strategy can be used to identify any blind spots early on in the research.

 Create a Picture Language (like Isotype) so that the context of the data is more easily identifiable.